 A Dom Ignored My Safeword.
 Now What?

-For anyone who doesn’t know, a safeword is an agreed-upon word that clearly and unambiguously means “stop immediately”.
-They’re often employed in kink and BDSM situations, particularly those where words like “no” and “stop” not being taken at face value is part of the game.
+For anyone who doesn’t know, a safeword is an agreed-upon word that clearly and unambiguously means “stop immediately.”
+Safewords are employed in kink and BDSM situations, particularly those where words like “no” and “stop” not being taken at face value is part of the game or fantasy.
+They’re a way to withdraw consent with no risk of being misunderstood.

-“Red” is a common safeword (with the accompanying “orange”/”amber” meaning pause and check in).
+“Red” is a common safeword (with the accompanying “orange”/”amber” meaning pause and check in.)
 But your safeword can be whatever you want it to be.
-My first one was “canary”.
+Fun fact: my first one was “canary.”

 A safeword is an absolute.
 You should never play without one, no matter how long you’ve been together, and you should never, ever ignore one.
-Oh, and by the way?
-If you haven’t explicitly agreed otherwise, “no” and “stop” are the ultimate safewords in every context.
+Oh, and if you haven’t explicitly agreed otherwise, “no” and “stop” are the ultimate safewords in every context.

 Whatever you feel, and whether the harm is physical or psychological or both, your feelings are valid.
 You are not overreacting.